sguillot/CompARE/README.md

 ### /data/

-Containts the data.
+Containts the data files (organized by type of source)

+### /docs/

+Contains tutorials.
+Also contains files for 'Looping' (database development software)

 ## /scripts/

-Contains the scripts.
+Contains the scripts (plotting, fetching data, managing database)

 ## requirements.txt

 Contains the list of requirements to run the scripts in the CompARE library.

+## requirementsDjango.txt

+Contains the list of requirements to run the web app of CompARE.

 ## README.md